icopy-site/awesome/docs/awesome/awesome-jupyter.md

 ## Contributing

 Your contributions are always welcome!
-Please take a look at the [contribution guidelines](https://github.com/adebar/awesome-jupyter/blob/master/CONTRIBUTING.md) first.utions are always welcome!
-Please take a look at the [contribution guidelines](https://github.com/adebar/awesome-jupyter/blob/master/CONTRIBUTING.md) first.utions are always welcome!
 Please take a look at the [contribution guidelines](https://github.com/adebar/awesome-jupyter/blob/master/CONTRIBUTING.md) first.